-A. No. Recent peer-reviewed studies have confirmed that exposure to RF radiation can increase the incidence of cancer, neurological disorders and oxidative stress that can lead to changes in DNA.
+A. Recent peer-reviewed studies have confirmed that exposure to RF radiation can increase the incidence of neurological disorders, reproductive problems and oxidative stress that can lead to changes in DNA and cancer.
 Children are at higher risk from RF radiation because of their thinner skulls, their rapidly changing physiology and their vulnerable developing nervous systems.
 Children also have many more years to live and thus to develop health problems from longer lifetime exposures to RF radiation.

 Please click here to see studies.

 “We wired all our classrooms with Ethernet, and were able to reduce the power output of our few wireless access points by 75% without any noticeable impact on performance.
 From our perspective, even though we don't have all the answers, it's much better to take precautionary measures than to take the risk, especially when it comes to our students."